Question (Q): How do I find answers to my questions?

 A: Yes, please check our Booking Form / Registration Form or contact us

 A: We have over 30 years’ experience in public, private and non-profit organisations.
 We've worked in most industries.
 Our courses cover a balance of theory and practice.
 Tools & techniques are sourced from many disciplines including project management, program management, management and consulting.
+Our project management courses have a very practical focus in following the project life-cycle rather than the more common'' approach of 9 or 12 Units to suit the qualification structure.
+All Units are covered within the course framework (mapping available upon request).
 AGS Consulting & Training/our personnel have delivered 100's of courses, over a 30 year period to 1,000's of delegates at all levels.

 A: Diploma is project manager level; Cert IV is team member level.
 Candidates need to provide evidence (20-25 key deliverables) from 1, 2 or more projects (depending upon available evidence) - can be real or case studies.
 Questions also need to be answered (for AGS to assess knowledge & understanding).

 Q: What is the difference between the Diploma and the Advanced Diploma

 A: A Diploma is aimed at Project Manager (operational) level; Advanced Diploma) at Project Director/Program Manager (strategic) level.
 For Advanced Diploma we recommend that people have worked as a Project Manager/Senior Project Manager for several years.

 A: With the competency-based system in Australia, there are two main ways of obtaining qualifications: